NinjaGoldfinch/api-file-manager/README.md

 # API File manager
-A simple file manager that supports HTTPS and websocket connections to interact with a server's filesytem
+A simple file manager that supports HTTPS and websocket connections to interact with a server's filesytem.
+This is a super simple file-system manager, and has no complex features like read / write locks etc. Most likely will be archived soon.

 # Usage
 Best way to implement into an existing project is to download:\